Understand the Minimum GPA: Lowest Score for High School & College

 How to Improve Your GPA: Practical Tips and Strategies

 Next on our list – get organized.
-Keeping track of assignments, tests dates, and deadlines can help you stay ahead in your academic journey.
+Keeping track of assignments, test dates, and deadlines can help you stay ahead in your academic journey.
 Using a planner or digital calendar to manage study schedules will ensure no assignment slips through the cracks.

 Practical Tips to Boost Your Grades

 The key to boosting your GPA lies largely in honing effective study habits.
-Try out different methods until you find one suits you best.
+Try out different methods until you find one that suits you best.

 - You could attempt the Pomodoro technique; this involves studying for 25 minutes straight followed by a five-minute break.